-The way human resources are managed is very important.
+The way we manage human resources is significant.
 Competent and effective management can bring plenty of advantages to the company.

 “Human Resources Management involves the establishment and execution policies, programs and procedures that influence the performance, capabilities and loyalty of the employees of an organization.
 Individuals are attracted, retained, motivated and developed to perform the work of the organization through these policies and procedures” (Clardy 1996)

-In other words, human resource management is a strategic and coherent approach to the management of the company’s most valuable asset, its employees.
-In those terms, the staff is a major force in the organization, because it contributes individually and collectively to the implementation of company’s strategy and objectives.
+In other words, human resource management is a strategic and coherent approach to the management of the company’s most asset, its employees.
+In those terms, the staff is a significant force in the organization because it contributes individually and collectively to implement its strategy and objectives.

-Such management includes: employment, professional & personal development, motivation and creation of appropriate relations between management and workers.
-HR management also supports the efforts of the company towards the use of abilities, skills and talents of employees and to retain the best employees, by enabling them continuous improvement of their qualifications and provision of salary adjusted to their achievements.
-The purpose of HR management is to enable company to achieve success through/thanks to people employed in it.
+Such management includes employment, professional & personal development, motivation, and appropriate relations between management and workers.
+HR management also supports the company’s efforts to use employees’ abilities, skills, and talents and retain the best employees by enabling them to continuously improve their qualifications and provide salaries adjusted to their achievements.
+Thus, HR management aims to allow the company to achieve success through/thanks to its people.

 “A highly effective HR system is one that emphasizes staff performance in every aspect of the system, is internally consistent, and perhaps most importantly is aligned with the strategy of the organization.”